 NAME | SYNOPSIS | DESCRIPTION | OPTIONS | BUGS | SEE ALSO | COLOPHON

 LDD(1) Linux Programmer's Manual LDD(1)

-ldd - print shared library dependencies
+ldd - print shared object dependencies

---version Print the version number of ldd. -v --verbose Print all information, including, for example, symbol versioning information. -u --unused Print unused direct dependencies.
-(Since glibc 2.3.4.) -d --data-relocs Perform relocations and report any missing objects (ELF only). -r --function-relocs Perform relocations for both data objects and functions, and report any missing objects or functions (ELF only). --help Usage information.
+--version Print the version number of ldd. -v, --verbose Print all information, including, for example, symbol versioning information. -u, --unused Print unused direct dependencies.
+(Since glibc 2.3.4.) -d, --data-relocs Perform relocations and report any missing objects (ELF only). -r, --function-relocs Perform relocations for both data objects and functions, and report any missing objects or functions (ELF only). --help Usage information.

 ldd does not work on a.out shared libraries. ldd does not work with some extremely old a.out programs which were built before ldd support was added to the compiler releases.
 If you use ldd on one of these programs, the program will attempt to run with argc = 0 and the results will be unpredictable.

 This page is part of release 5.13 of the Linux man-pages project.
-A description of the project, and information about reporting bugs, can be found at http://www.kernel.org/doc/man-pages/.
-2012-07-16 LDD(1)
+A description of the project, information about reporting bugs, and the latest version of this page, can be found at https://www.kernel.org/doc/man-pages/.
+2021-08-27 LDD(1)